 Their volunteer job.

-More than 50 surround fire departments came to offer their assistance.
+Over 50 surrounding fire departments came to offer their assistance.
 Yes, you read that correctly.
 More than 50.
 Fire trucks were freezing up.
 Businesses were offering their sheds for the fire trucks to unthaw.
 There was a continuous stream of water trucks assisting with the fire and every firefighter needed.
-Once word got out about how many emergency personnel was involved, businesses and people stepped up to the plate.
-Numerous grocery stores and restaurants prepared and delivered food.
-The local bar, located across the street, closed their business and opened up as a place to warm up and eat.
-Warm and dry socks and gloves, chapstick, hot meals and warm drinks were available along with words of encouragement.
+Once word got out about how many emergency personnel were involved, businesses and people stepped up to the plate.
+Many grocery stores and restaurants prepared and delivered food.
+The local bar, located across the street, closed its business and opened up as a place to warm up and eat.
+Warm and dry socks and gloves, chapstick, hot meals and warm drinks were available, along with words of encouragement.
 In fact, some local stores ran out of these needed items.
 Our community couldn’t do enough.

 Our community couldn’t do enough.